sarsamurmu/reboost/README.md

 ```js
 window.coolLib // Module { add: (...), subtract: (...) }
 ```
-As you expected, exports are available through the `window` object if we access it with the library name passed
+As you expected, exports are available through the `window` object

 #### `rootDir`
 Type: `string`